Córdoba's oldest peña flamenca

 Traditional tapas at low prices

-La Fuenseca is also just a neighborhood taberna.
+La Fuenseca is also a neighborhood taberna.
 Jamón ibérico, local cheeses, salmorejo in season, olives and lupins, tortilla española.
-Wines from the Montilla-Moriles appellation — fino and amontillado served cold.
+Wines from the Montilla-Moriles appellation: fino and amontillado served cold.
 Draught beers.
-Prices stay honest: €5–10 per person for a few tapas and a drink.
+Prices stay honest. €5–10 per person covers a few tapas and several drinks.
 For more local Cordovan food, Taberna San Miguel is celebrated for its pisto manchego, or see our tapas guide.

 Practical tips for visitors